 Where are practices and games?

 Practice and games for U6, U8, U10 and U12 are held on the riverfront in downtown Ottawa at the Old Central School park area, near the Knights of Columbus.
-Practice and games for U14 and up players are held at a full size field in the Ottawa area to be announced prior to the start of the Fall season.
+Practice and games for U14 and up players are held at a full size field near Peck Park in Ottawa.

 How are coaches chosen?